Sleep Disorder Center in Rego Park, New York

 Recognize your sleep issue -

-The first step in treating a sleep disorder is recognizing the problem.
+The first step of sleep disorder center in treating a sleep disorder is recognizing the problem.
 Whether you have trouble falling asleep or staying asleep, snore loudly, or feel tired even after a full night’s sleep, these could all be signs of a sleep disorder.

 Discuss Your Sleep Patterns with Your Physician

 Share your symptoms with your doctor.
-They can provide initial guidance and refer you to a sleep clinic for further investigation if necessary.
+They can provide initial guidance and refer you to a sleep disorder center for further investigation if necessary.

 Discuss your sleep patterns with your physician -